ducktalez/plagih/README.md

 - trees with one node just very rarely?
 - https://deap.readthedocs.io/en/master/api/tools.html
 - continuous evolution (with mp), select from 3 and also replace 3
+- Move all benchmarks, experiments, etc., to another project

 ## Always check for notes in code
 - xxx